lab1092/blender-manual_ja/manual/modeling/meshes/vertex_groups/weight_edit.rst

 Delete a weight from a Group
 ============================

-:kbd:`lmb` the Delete Icon will instantly remove the weight from the active vertex.
+:kbd:`LMB` the Delete Icon will instantly remove the weight from the active vertex.
 Thus the entire row disappears when you click on the delete icon.